ghi-electronics/Docs/hardware/scm/intro.md

 ---
 ![G400S](images/g400s_noborder.jpg)

-Our SCMs are surface mount embedded controllers and are ideal for harsh or high vibration environments.
+SCMs are surface mount embedded controllers that are well suited for harsh or high vibration environments.

-Our SCMs can be programmed using a variety of tools including our own TinyCLR operating system, Microsoft's .NET Micro Framework, and bare metal C/C++.
+A variety of tools and software options are available.
+Check the individual product documentation for details.

 |  |  |
 |--|--|